rologr35/tmdb_viewer/README.md

 # TMDB Viewer

-A simple Flutter app that allows users to search and view details of movies from The Movie Database (TMDB).
+A Flutter app that allows users to search and view details of movies from The Movie Database (TMDB).
+This product is not intended for commercial purposes.
+This product uses the TMDB API, image and colors but is not endorsed or certified by TMDB.

 ## Light Theme Screenshots